Jody K. Shevins, ND

 Commercial toothpastes contain a wide variety of chemicals which can contribute to some health concerns.
 This is particularly true for sensitive individuals, as well as for children, because they tend to eat more toothpaste than adults.
 Of course, there is the ongoing controversy surrounding fluoride in toothpaste and in drinking water, which is too big a topic to include in this email.
 But certainly, be aware that if you suffer skin, oral, digestive and/or allergic problems, it’s probably best to use simple, non-toxic toothpastes or powders.

+February 2012 Chickens and urinary tract infections?
 Many people are already aware that the bacteria implicated in up to 85% of urinary tract infections is E.coli from our own GI tract.
 Last week a Canadian study stated that the type of E. coli implicated in most urinary tract infections is in fact a match with the E. coli found in chickens.
 This suggests that chickens are the reservoir for the particular strain of bacteria responsible for many human urinary tract infections.
 That is somewhat startling.
 How does the chicken bacteria get into a person’s bladder or urethra?
 Well, it starts in the kitchen.
 Back to the basics for handling raw poultry!
 The bacteria gets on the counter, the cutting board, the sink, the cabinet handles, utensils...you get my drift.
 Then, unless hands are washed vigorously with soap, the bacteria gets into our bodies.
 So it seems possible that proper hand and surface cleansing, plus sufficiently cooking poultry could reduce the incidence of those disease-causing bacteria in our guts.
 The study is scheduled to be published in the March issue of the Journal Emerging Infectious Diseases.

+Sleep in the dark.
 A study published in Chronobiology International by researchers at the University of Haifa showed a strong correlation of increased breast cancer rates in women exposed to high intensity light in their sleeping environment.
 It is suggested that the light interferes with melatonin production which then interferes with estrogen levels.
 The practice of “Lunaception” was promoted in the 1974 book by the same name.
 It involves sleeping in complete darkness except around the full moon in order to stimulate normal ovulation patterns and regulate the menstrual cycle and enhance fertility.
 There is animal research which demonstrates increased weight gain and problems with glucose tolerance where dim light is present during sleep.
 A 2003 study in nurses working night shifts suggested a possible increase in colorectal cancers due to light exposure at night.
 (JNCI J Natl Cancer Inst (2003) 95 (11): 825-828.doi: 10.1093/jnci/95.11.825) Although much of this research shows associations and not necessarily causes, it is logical to me that the best sleeping environments are dark.
 Turn all the blinking clocks away from you at night.
 Turn off computers and lights throughout your bedroom.
 Use black out curtains and shades and train children to sleep in darkness as soon as they are ready.
 Suppression of melatonin is probably related to more problems than we know.

+Speaking of sleep, use of sleeping pills associated with increased mortality?
 Yesterday a study was released demonstrating that people using pharmaceutical sleep aids have significantly higher mortality rates than those who do not use sleep medications.
 The study does not say that sleeping pills cause the increase in cancer and other deaths, only that people who use them have increased death rates.
 It raises questions about the impact of sleep deprivation itself, the effect of the causes of sleep deprivation and the drugs themselves.
 For me the question raised is not just, “what ‘natural’ thing can I take to help me sleep?”
 Of course, there may be less toxic medicinal approaches, but the more challenging issue is to seek the source of an individual’s insomnia.
 We must look deeply into how we can change our habits, how we can manage our angst.
 We must look deeply into our approach to rest so that we can set down the day and rejuvenate at night.
 (Kripke DF, et al "Hypnotics' association with mortality or cancer: A matched cohort study" BMJ Open 2012; 2: e000850)

 May you sleep deeply in the dark of night, be careful with raw meats in the kitchen and be well through the last blasts of winter.

+January 2012 Death by Neti pot?
 This December in Louisiana 2 people died from an amoebic infection of their brains after using tap water in their neti pots.
 Naegleria foleri is known to cause infections after diving or submerging the head in warm fresh water lakes or rivers.
 The bacteria is not problematic when swallowed as it is destroyed by the digestive tract.

 In this case, strong water pressure allowed the organism to get through a thin part of the skull called the cribriform plate behind the nose.
 This is how the amoeba can access the meninges and the brain.
 Yikes!